-Appropriate disposal of carcasses by hunters using a waste management provider or permitted landfill is not only ethical and the right thing to do; it is a practice that helps reduce the risk of CWD exposure and establishment into geographic areas currently not known to have CWD.
-The DENR has the regulatory authority of waste management (Appendix 3) and is assisting GFP CWD efforts by providing information and locations of permitted landfills to make available to the public (Figure 13).
+Appropriate disposal of carcasses by hunters using a waste management provider or permitted landfill is not only the right thing to do; it is a practice that helps reduce the risk of CWD exposure and establishment into geographic areas currently not known to have CWD.
+The DENR has the regulatory authority of waste management (Appendix 3) and is assisting GFP with CWD efforts by providing information and locations of permitted landfills to make available to the public (Figure 13).
 If a permitted landfill is not located near your residence, please contact your waste management provider to learn more on proper disposal options.
-Many waste management providers allow carcasses to be disposed of in the dumpsters provided to their customers.
+Some waste management providers allow carcasses to be disposed of in the dumpsters provided to their customers (Figure 14).
+It is recommended to contact your waste management provider to determine if carcasses are allowed or not.
 Hunters, taxidermists, meat processors and others can find a permitted landfill on this interactive map, along with their physical location and phone number.